-It is the Spirit who gives life; the flesh profits nothing; the words that I have spoken to you are spirit and are life.
-John 6:63 NASB
+Jesus Spoke Words of Spirit and Life—It is the spirit which gives Life.
+The flesh confers no benefit whatever.
+The words I have spoken to you are spirit and are Life.
+John 6:63 WNT

-Prior to Jesus speaking those words, Jesus went to the other side of the sea of Galilee.
+Jesus spoke those words toward the beginning of his ministry.
 He had worked many miraculous signs and wonders.
-Because of the signs, a great multitude followed Him.
-Jesus went up to the mountain with His 12 disciples.
-The feast of Passover was at hand.
-Jesus saw the multitude and fed the 5,000 men and their families beginning with five barley loaves and two fish and they seeing the sign recognized Him as a the Prophet.
-Then perceiving that the multitude wanted to take Him by force and make Him king He withdrew alone to the mountain.
-John 6:1-15.
+So, a great multitude followed Him.
+Jesus saw the multitude and fed the 5,000 men and their families beginning with five barley loaves and two fish and they seeing the sign recognized Him as a the Prophet (John 6:1-15).

 28 They said therefore to him, “What must we do, that we may work the works of God?”

 29 Yeshua answered them, “This is the work of God, that you believe in him whom he has sent.”

 30 They said therefore to him, “What then do you do for a sign, that we may see and believe you?
 What work do you do?
 31 Our fathers ate the manna in the wilderness.
 As it is written, ‘He gave them bread out of heaven§ to eat.’ ”✡

 32 Yeshua therefore said to them, “Most certainly, I tell you, it wasn’t Moses who gave you the bread out of heaven, but my Father gives you the true bread out of heaven.
 33 For the bread of God is that which comes down out of heaven, and gives life to the world.”

 34 They said therefore to him, “Lord, always give us this bread.”